 From companionship to developing a daily routine, owning a dog can offer serious help for someone combating depression because of what caring for a pet entails.

-Your pup will help you in many ways to lift your mood and improve your mental health.
+Your hound will help you in many ways to lift your mood and improve your mental health.
 Your dog is someone who will always be happy to see you, who will want to keep you company and remind you that you are not alone.
+There are many dog shelters, adoption agencies and reputable breeders in the US.
+There are companies that can even bring a puppy or rescue dog to your door.

 Loneliness can be a catalyst for depression to ensue.
 Dogs keep the loneliness away.
 Your pet is a special friend who makes you laugh, who gets you outside and exercising, and who wants to give you love.